Bloeckchengrafik/School-Ticket-System/README.md

 I use php and MariaDB for this project.
 You can run it with XAMPP or something similar.
 (A Docker-Compose is also included).

-In terms of Front-End, I use tabler.io, which is a free and open-source CSS framework.
-For a smoother user experience, I use flamethrower (a client-side router).
+In terms of Front-End, I use tabler.io, which is a free CSS framework.

-The page is loaded in two different ways.
-The first time, the page is loaded with the server-side router.
-After that, the client-side router hydrates the page.
-Once a user clicks on a link, the client-side router sends a request to the server, which then returns the requested page.
-The current page is then replaced with the new page.

 For the backend, I use PHP with composer.
 If you take a look at the code structure, you'll find a `config` and a `modules` directory.
 The config directory contains the configuration files for the backend and cannot be accessed from the